sahilabs/Riiid-Answer-Correctness/README.md

  AUC is Area Under Curve here Curve is ROC **ROC(Receiver operating characteristic)**: ROC explaination in simple Steps.<br/>
  1)Basically it's Curve drawn from TruePositive(as Y_axis) and False Positive(as X-axis).<br/>
- 2)first sort all of the prediction and map to the actual value and start drawing  like when 1 comes go one step Horizontal and 0 comes fo one step one step
+ 2)first sort all of the prediction and map to the actual value and start drawing  like when 1 comes go one step Horizontal and 0 comes one step Vertical<br/>
-   Vertical<br/>
- 3) Drawn curve is ROC.br/>
+ 3) Drawn curve is ROC. <br/>
  Benfits of using AUC is that it doesn't depend on Threshold and the more AUC then the class is easily separable

+# Model
+# Loss